 John Calvin, one of the earliest leaders of the Protestant Reformation, can sum up everything beautifully for us: “While Paul claims for himself the appellation of father, he does it in such a manner as not to take away or diminish the smallest portion of the honor which is due God. … God alone is the Father of all in faith … But they whom he is graciously pleased to employ as his ministers for that purpose, are likewise allowed to share with him in his honor, while, at the same time, He parts with nothing that belongs to Himself.”

 Viewing Biblical phrases in their proper context is essential if we are to continue living the Christian life.
-In this particular case, the context showed us that Jesus’ words were not to be taken literally.
+In this particular case, the context showed us that Jesus’ words, “Call no man father,” were not to be taken literally.
 This removes a substantial weight from our shoulders, and allows us to once again focus on that which is important: becoming closer and closer to God.